Academic Program Guide

 Concert Orchestra (F755) Prerequisite: Audition Grade: 7-12

 This full classical orchestra (strings, woodwinds, brass & percussion) provides students, who have intermediate-to-advanced instrumental skills, opportunities to perform small chamber ensemble music and larger orchestra literature.
 Students study and perform in a variety of classical musical styles.
-A materials fee may be applied to this class.
+A materials fee may be applied to this course.

 Advanced Instrumental Ensemble (F775) Prerequisite: Audition or Teacher Recommendation Grade: 7-12